-The liability associated with performance units decreased by \$1.7 million in fiscal year 2016 due to the cancellation of the awards from fiscal year 2014, forfeitures, re-measurement adjustments and changes in the expected performance results.
+The liability associated with performance-based restricted stock units decreased by \$1.4 million in fiscal year 2017 due to the remeasurement adjustments and changes in the expected performance results.

 Market Performance Restricted Stock Units.
 On February 26, 2014, the Company granted its CEO restricted stock units with a market performance condition.
-The award is eligible to vest during the period commencing February 26, 2014 and ending February 26, 2019 (the "Performance Period") as follows: 30% of the restricted stock units covered by the award will vest if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average pershare closing price of the Company's common stock equals or exceeds \$35.00 ("Tranche 1") and the award will vest in full if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average pershare closing price of the Company's common stock equals or exceeds \$40.00 ("Tranche 1").
+The award is eligible to vest during the period commencing February 26, 2014 and ending February 26, 2019 (the "Performance Period") as follows: 30% of the restricted stock units covered by the award will vest if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average per-share closing price of the Company's common stock equals or exceeds \$35.00 ("Tranche 1") and the award will vest in full if, during any consecutive 120 calendar day period that commences and ends during the Performance Period, the average per-share closing price of the Company's common stock equals or exceeds \$40.00 ("Tranche 2").
 The award will also vest if a majority change in control of the Company occurs during the Performance Period and, in connection with such event, the Company's stockholders become entitled to receive per-share consideration having a value equal to or greater than \$40.00.
 The fair value of the awards was determined to be \$17.26 and \$14.88 for Tranche 1 and Tranche 2, respectively, on the grant date by application of the Monte Carlo simulation model.